William J. Beaty 3/1995

 within the earth, down inside the core.
 The Earth's magnetic field does

-a giant bar magnet, but if we IMAGINE that it does, then the imaginary
+not come from a giant bar magnet, but if we imagine that it does,

-there are NO INTENSE MAGNETIC FIELDS at the land surface near the earth's
+magnetic fields at the land surface near the earth's "north pole" and

-pole" and "south pole."
-If you stand at the Earth's south magnetic pole,
+"south pole."
+If you stand at the Earth's south magnetic pole, metals

 aren't attracted to the ground more strongly than anywhere else.
 The

-"poles" on the earth's surface are not places where the field is strong.
+Geomagnetic "poles" on the earth's surface are not places where the field

 should instead show the field lines to be radiating from poles inside the